sequencer/dwbb-impl/readme.md

 ## Project Structure

-There are four folders for the project.
+There are two folders for the project.

-- interface

-  The interface is interface that need to be implemented in reference and instantiated in wrapper, it also contains the chisel parameter for specific building block.

 - reference